 Context config>system>security>mgmt-access-filter>ipv6-filter>entry identified by its respective protocol number.
-Well-known protocol numbers include ICMP(1),

-Description This command specifies the next header to match.
-The protocol type such as TCP / UDP / OSPF is used in the match criteria for this Management Access Filter Entry.
+Well-known protocol numbers include ICMP(1), TCP(6), UDP(17).
+IPv6 Extension headers are identified by the next header IPv6 numbers as per next-header - Specifies for IPv4 MAF the IP protocol field, and for IPv6 the next header type to be used in the match criteria for this Management Access Filter Entry.